My many adventures visiting matches, football clubs, and stadiums located around England

 A year later Margate Town were formed but they didn’t last long either.
 In 1929 they reformed again with their present title, moving into Hartsdown Park, which was rented from the local council.
 Around this time the club signed goalkeeper Gerrit "Gerard" Keizer, which was unusual as he was a foreigner signed from Ajax.

 In 1996, a new manager, Chris Kinnear came in and led the club in its greatest era.
-In his first year Fulham visited Hartsdown Park in the FA Cup and won 2-1 in front of a cr
+In his first year Fulham visited Hartsdown Park in the FA Cup and won 2-1 in front of a crowd of 5,100.

 By 2001 Gate had reached the Conference after much ground improvement work.
 Gate shared The Crabble, home of Dover Athletic while Hartsdown Park was scheduled to be completely redeveloped.
 However various problems delayed the work and the club were relegated despite finishing in sixteenth place.
 In 2004 Gate shared grounds with Ashford Town and were relegated from the Conference South into the Isthmian League.

 In 2005 they returned to a mostly demolished Hartsdown Park with additional temporary structures while Kinnear was suspended.
-Action by the HM Revenue and Customs was averted and the club were reprieved from relegation on two consecutive seasons owing to other clubs folding a
+Action by the HM Revenue and Customs was averted and the club were reprieved from relegation on two consecutive seasons owing to other clubs folding and not meeting obligations.

 More planning applications to improve Hartsdown Park were lodged with the local council in 2011 and were approved, but unfortunately the hotel group involved in the project pulled out leading to a further delay.